lanesurface/SFL/README.md

 ## SFnt Library
-The 'sfnt' format is a table-based font storage format originally defined by Apple for the Macintosh computer system and later extended by Microsoft and Adobe, renamed OpenType, for the inclusion of advanced typographic features and support for CFF PostScript data.
+The [SFNT](https://en.wikipedia.org/wiki/SFNT) format is a table-based font storage format originally defined by Apple for the Macintosh computer system and later extended by Microsoft and Adobe, renamed OpenType, for the inclusion of advanced typographic features and support for CFF PostScript data.

 This library aims to implement a parsing mechanism for SFNT data.
 The uses of this are similar to the popular FreeType library used by many devices to display